WaylonWalker/waylonwalkerv2/src/pages/notes/resume-tips.md

 * if you link to LinkedIn
   * Provide some benefit that is not on your resume
 * Have a logical flow of experience (dont make me hunt for past experience)
+* Keep it under 2 pages
+* Who you know